day8/re-frame-undo/README.md

   (fn [db event]                    ;; just a basic "db" handler.
 Note re-event-db used to register it
      (assoc db :flag true))
 ```
 This is a very convenient method.
-It removes undo-related noise from the event handler itself.
+It removes any undo-related noise from the event handler itself.
 It is
 probably the recommended way.
 It can be used with `-fx` event handlers in this form too.